zombiebook/allinjector/README.md

 # allinjector
-Press the K key to use all the syringes in the syringe case once
+Press the L key to use all the syringes in the syringe case once